Frequently asked questions

 Remember that even normal dog play may result in some type of injury.
 It is not a common occurrence but it can happen.
 Just like a child can fall or trip at school, dogs play with teeth and nails.
 All injuries and illnesses are prevented to the absolute BEST of our ability, we never want your dog to become injured or get sick.
 If this occurs, you will be notified when you pick up your dog if it is minor, you will be notified immediately if the problem is severe.
 If there is an emergency and vet care is needed, we will transport your dog to our local vet, more information is available in our Terms and Conditions.

 Can I see your facility before I bring my dog to you?

 Absolutely.
 While for safety reasons we cannot do this with dogs on site, we have open days once a month on a Saturday in which we are happy to show you our full site.
 Please get in touch via email email@example.com to arrange a time to have a staff member take you through.
-We also have a video you can view as a virtual tour, there is a pink button at the top of this page that says "Virtual Tour"
+We also have a video you can view as a virtual tour, or visit the tab in the menu bar to view our facility online.